OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 today.format('LL') # ->  "February 13, 2020" # same date now!!!
 ```
 <br/>
-To keep the original date untouched, use the `clone` method.
+If you want to keep the original date unedited, use the `clone` method.
-Here is an example how to calculate Tomorrow and upcoming Friday dates
+Here is an example how to calculate Tomorrow and upcoming Friday dates:

 ```coffeescript
 today = moment()